Aviitansh/3D-Chess-Unity/README.md

 # Chess-3D
 **How to Run?**<br>
-Now, you can follow these steps to set up and run the Sorting Visualizer project:<br><br>
+Now, you can follow these steps to set up and run the 3D-Chess-Unity project:<br><br>
 **1) Clone the Repository:**<br>
 Use Git to clone the project repository to your local machine:<br>
 git clone https://github.com/Aviitansh/3D-Chess-Unity<br><br>